 There are 15 different areas in Nepal that are regarded as a restricted zone by the government of Nepal.
-These areas are to the north bordering with Tibet.
+These areas are to the north bordering Tibet.
 While trekking into the Manaslu region, the restricted zone begins from Jagat until Bhimtang.
-Before we exit to Dharapani, we pass by a village called Tilche.
+Before we exit Dharapani, we pass by a village called Tilche.

 Dharapani is the beginning point of the ACAP area.
 So, trekkers also need to have an ACAP Permit to cross the village to descend through Dharapani.

-The price for Manaslu Restricted Permit Fees depends upon the number of days a trekker prefers to spend in between Jagat and Dharapani.
+The price for Manaslu Restricted Permit Fees depends upon the number of days a trekker prefers to spend between Jagat and Dharapani.

-→December to August: USD 75 per person for the first seven days and an additional charge of USD 10 per day per person from the eight days onwards according to the trekker's time in between Jagat and Dharapani.
+→December to August: USD 75 per person for the first seven days and an additional charge of USD 10 per day per person from the eight days onwards according to the trekker's time between Jagat and Dharapani.

-→September to November: USD 100 per person for the first seven days and an additional charge of USD 15 per day per person from the eight days onwards according to the time in between Jagat and Dharapani.
+→September to November: USD 100 per person for the first seven days and an additional charge of USD 15 per day per person from the eight days onwards according to the time between Jagat and Dharapani.

 Manaslu Conservation Area Project (MCAP Permit Fee)

-Manaslu Conservation Area Project (MCAP) permit covers a wider range of area which include whole restricted areas of the Manaslu region as well.
+Manaslu Conservation Area Project (MCAP) permit covers a wider range of areas which include whole restricted areas of the Manaslu region as well.
 This permit is applicable for trekkers entering the Manaslu region starting from Philim.